 When is Probate Required in Idaho?

-By state law in Idaho, probate is legally required any time a person passes away while owning either (1) any interest in real estate or (2) belongings (but no real estate) with a total value of $100,000.
+By state law in Idaho, probate is legally required any time a person passes away while owning either (1) any interest in real estate (regardless of value) or (2) belongings (but no real estate) with a total value of $100,000.
 The only situation where probate is not required is when a person dies without any real estate and total assets of less than $100,000.
 But even in those circumstances, there may be an advantage in going to probate to try and eliminate creditor claims to maximize the inheritance received by the family.

-There are no exceptions to these rules.
+In the absence of a Family Trust or Family Trust, there are no exceptions to these rules.
 Even if a surviving spouse is legally entitled to inherit everything, he or she will still be required to go through probate in order to take over ownership of the things owned by the deceased spouse.

 Failure to do so will definitely cause things to grind to a halt in the future when the surviving spouse or heirs wants to sell or refinance the family home or other real estate in which the deceased person had an interest.
 Before that, there may be a problem with bank, stock brokerage, or other similar accounts on which the deceased person’s name appears.
 There is a risk of those accounts being frozen when the institution realizes that the owner (or one of the owners) has passed away.
 Consequently, where probate is legally required, it is best to have that taken care of as soon after the death as possible.